Islam in Sweden

-The Malmö Mosque in Malmö, where approximately one-third of city's inhabitants are Muslims.
+The Malmö Mosque.
+Approximately one-third of Malmö's inhabitants are Muslims.

 Swedish contact with the Muslim world dates back to the 7th–10th centuries, when the Vikings traded with Muslims during the Islamic Golden Age.
-Since the late 1960s and more recently, Muslim immigration from the Middle East, Balkans and Horn of Africa has impacted the demographics of religion in Sweden, and has been the main driver of the spread of Islam in the country.
-Islam in Sweden increased at most as a result of high refugee influxes, notably during the Yugoslav Wars and the Somali Civil War in the 1990s, Iraq War in the 2000s and Syrian civil war in the 2010s.
+Since the late 1960s, Muslim immigration from the Middle East, Balkans and Horn of Africa has impacted the demographics of religion in Sweden, and has been the main driver of the spread of Islam in the country.
+Islam in Sweden increased the most as a result of high refugee influxes, notably during the Yugoslav Wars and the Somali Civil War in the 1990s; the Iraq War in the 2000s; and the Syrian civil war in the 2010s.

 The Muslim community in Sweden hails from numerous countries, making it a complex and heterogeneous population.
 According to a 2019 report from the Swedish Agency for Support to Faith Communities, there were 200,445 Muslims in Sweden who practiced their religion regularly; this count came from those registered with Islamic congregations.
 The US Department of State's Sweden 2014 International Religious Freedom Report set the 2014 figure of Muslims in Sweden at around 600,000 people, 6% of the total Swedish population.
-There are no official statistics on how the Swedish population identifies religiously, so it is not possible to know how many people actually identify as Muslims.
-Estimates suggest that around 8% of the population—approximately 800,000 people—have a Muslim background in Sweden as of 2017.
-However, this figure has not been verified, and the source, the Pew Research Center (an American think tank), has been shown to be inaccurate in the past.
+The Pew Research Center reported that around 8% of the population—approximately 800,000 people—had a Muslim background in Sweden as of 2016.
+As of 2026, an estimated 1,000,000 people in Sweden, approximately 10% of the total population in Sweden have a Muslim background, including both practicing and non-practicing individuals.

 History

-Nasir Mosque, first mosque in Sweden, was built in Gothenburg in the 1970s by the Ahmadiyya Movement.
+Nasir Mosque, the first mosque in Sweden, was built in Gothenburg in the 1970s by the Ahmadiyya Movement.